Changelog

 • Sitepulse is now generally available: one dashboard for uptime, SSL, DNS, broken links, and performance across every site you look after.

-• Alerts route to Slack, Discord, Microsoft Teams, email, or a webhook when a check fails and the issue is verified.
+• Issue lifecycle alerts route to Slack, Discord, Microsoft Teams, email, or a webhook when configured thresholds are met.

 • Starter, Growth, and Agency plans scale by sites, seats, on-demand rechecks, and check history.